Our products

 Preparation

-1. Boil the potatoes with skin in salted water until tender (15-20 minutes depending on size).
+1. Cook the potatoes with their skin in salted water until tender (15-20 minutes depending on size).
 Drain and cut into thick slices while still warm.

-2. Prepare the dressing by mixing both mustards, EVOO, vinegar, honey, salt, and pepper.
+2. Prepare the dressing by mixing both mustards, olive oil, vinegar, honey, salt, and pepper.
 Whisk with a fork until emulsified.

-3. In a salad bowl, combine the warm potato with the onion rings and dress with half of the vinaigrette.
-Let stand for 5 minutes so the potato absorbs the dressing.
+3. In a salad bowl, combine the warm potatoes with the onion rings and dress with half of the vinaigrette.
+Let sit for 5 minutes so the potatoes absorb the dressing.

-4. Add the rocket or watercress and the shredded smoked eel.
+4. Add the arugula or watercress and the flaked smoked eel.
 Dress with the rest of the vinaigrette.

-5. Top with the boiled egg quarters.
+5. Top with the hard-boiled egg quarters.
 Serve warm.

-The warm potato tempers the eel, and the mustard cuts through its fat.
-This is a salad that works as a main course for a light meal or as a generous starter.
+The warm potato tempers the eel and the mustard cuts through its fat.
+This salad works as a single dish for a light meal or as a generous starter.
 In Germany, they would serve it with a wheat beer; here, a fresh Albariño or Verdejo works perfectly.

 Recipe 3: Tagliatelle with smoked eel and lemon cream

-A pasta dish reminiscent of a seafood carbonara, with the smoked eel providing all the intensity and the lemon cream adding freshness.
+A pasta dish reminiscent of a seafood carbonara, with smoked eel providing all the intensity and lemon cream adding freshness.
 Elegant and addictive.

 Ingredients (for 2 people)

-• 200 g tagliatelle or pappardelle (wide pasta pairs better with the eel's texture)
+• 200 g tagliatelle or pappardelle (wide pasta pairs better with the texture of the eel)

-• 120 g smoked eel, shredded into medium pieces
+• 120 g smoked eel, flaked into medium pieces

 • 100 ml cooking cream (35% fat)